Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add stuff to Scorched Slab to make it more interesting (could add a whole new dungeon like ORAS)
  - Add stuff to Slateport Museum to make it useful to visit after Team Aqua has been defeated
  - Add a prize for beating the Cycling Road record the first time, and a lesser prize for every time it's beaten afterwards
+ - Add trainers and other things to Seafloor Cavern post-game, kind of like Mt.
+Chimney after the Team Aqua vs Team Magma face off
+ - Increase the amount of BP given by Scott for finding him throughout the game

 ## Features for Base Version release
  - Roaming mechanic Revamp to make it less tedious